clemsonciti/palmetto-documentation/docs/openondemand/apps/jupyter/jupyter_on_palmetto.md

 ### Jupyter Lab on the Palmetto Cluster

-JupyterHub allows users to interact with the Palmetto cluster from their web browsers using the [Jupyter Lab](http://jupyter.org/) interface, and to prototype and develop code in **Python**, **R**, **MATLAB** and several other languages.
+OpenOD allows users to interact with the Palmetto cluster from their web browsers using the [Jupyter Lab](http://jupyter.org/) interface, and to prototype and develop code in **Python**, **R**, **MATLAB** and several other languages.